AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 This experiment contains three steps:

 1. Serializing the data (both train and test) from table to text. (list serialization, text template, manual template)
-2. Finetuning an LLMs (Llama-7B, Llama-13b, Llama 70b).
+2. Finetuning an LLM (Llama-7B, Llama-13b, Llama 70b).
 All logic related to finetuning is in src/finetune.py
 3. Perform inference/prediction on test data using finetuned model.
 All logic related to inference is in src/inference.py

 #### Table to Text

 Three ways are used for converting tabular data into a text strings.
-The most promising results were given by manual conversion and [bloom-560m-finetuned-totto-table-to-text](https://huggingface.co/Narrativaai/bloom-560m-finetuned-totto-table-to-text).
+The most promising results were given by manual conversion and [bloom-560m-finetuned-totto-table-to-text](https://huggingface.co/Narrativaai/bloom-560m-finetuned-totto-table-to-text) algorithm.

-The text sentences are then manually labeled (using expressions) as input for features and output for target variable value compatible with a jsonl file structure.
+The text sentences are then manually labeled (using expressions) as input for features and output for target variable value compatible with a .jsonl file structure.
 The subset of final dataset is added to [my_data.jsonl](https://github.com/AyeshaAmjad0828/LLMs-Table-Predictions/blob/main/src/my_data.jsonl).

 > The actual fraud.jsonl used for the training contains 1,296,675 records.